carnivuth/labcraft/notes/pages/DOCKER SETUP.md

-install docker packages and [portainer-CE](https://docs.portainer.io/start/install-ce)
+setup target for docker containers deployment

-- the playbook adds the docker repository and download the packages
+- the playbook install `docker.io` from debian repositories

+- install `docker-compose`
+- add the `{{docker_user}}` to `docker` group to control docker without sudo
-- reboot the machine (weird behavior due to system not rebooting, maybe some kernel modules? )
+- reboot the machine (weird behavior due to system not rebooting, maybe due to some kernel modules? )
-- install portainer on a docker container